ecopowermalawi-gif/Techaven-backend/backend/ReadMe.md

 # TechHaven E-commerce API End Points

 ## Overview
-TechHaven is a comprehensive e-commerce platform built with Node.js, Express, and MySQL.
+TechHaven Backend is an e-commerce platform built with Node.js, Express, and MySQL.
 This repository contains the backend API that powers the platform.

 ## Technical Stack
 - **Runtime**: Node.js v20.x